gabrielmulligan/Test1/README.md

 This solution imports the current datetime and outputs it in a specific format.
 The "today.strftime" function output the majority of what I had needed.
 I tried to write code to work out the st or rd or nd at the end of the day number e.g. 23rd, 2nd etc. but wasn't successful

 ## second.py contains the solution to Problem 9 - It uses the patrick_kavanagh.txt file as it's input file.
 This solution begins by importing the fileinput module to read the contents of the text file.
 It sets a counter at 0, then increments by 1 for every line in the text file.
 If the count is even i.e. the Modulo <> 0, it outputs the line.

 ## plot.py (to be run from iPython prompt) contains the solution to Problem 10
 This solution imports the numpy and matplotlib modules, then uses the arange to define the required range and then plots the functions as specified in the problem set.

-# References
+# REFERENCES
 I used the following online resources in arriving at the solutions to this problem set, specific cases where I adapted answers from posts on online forums are included in my remarks (in particular Problem 6).

 * [Stack Overflow] https://stackoverflow.com/